IRCVLab/ircvlab.github.io/_pages/team/byounghun-park.md

 permalink: /team/byounghun-park
 ---

-Byounghun Park is a M.S. student at the IRCV lab with interest in various computer vision tasks.
+Byounghun Park is a M.S. student at the IRCV lab with interest in robust sensor fusion algorithm.

 #### Education